iCode13/Excel_Kickstarter/README.md

 # Excel_Kickstarter
-Excel visualizations and analyses of Kickstarter Campaigns.
+Excel analyses, visualization and report on Kickstarter Campaigns.